RT1648/vendor_xiaomi_fleur-firmware/README.md

-# vendor_xiaomi_fleur-firmware
-For Including Firmware During Building
+# For Including Firmware During Building